thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 Several additional techniques to consider when re-anchoring in sparse models:

 1. **Constrained re-anchoring**: Limit re-anchoring to points within an $\epsilon$-radius to prevent large positional jumps, particularly important for non-distinctive sparse models.
-2. **Interpolation**: Instead of snapping to existing model points, re-anchor to an intermediate position between the hypothesis location and the model location.
-The interpolation weight could be based on feature matching confidence, which can be proportional to distance error when comparison features.
-This may create a "virtual anchor point", i.e. a point not necessarily stored in the model (to preserve sparsity) while still benefiting from re-anchoring.
-3. **Confidence-based realignment**: Only perform realignment when feature matches indicate high distinctiveness, which can be estimated by the uniqueness of the feature combination within the object model.
+2. **Confidence-based realignment**: Only perform realignment when feature matches indicate high distinctiveness, which can be estimated by the uniqueness of the feature combination within the object model.

 ### Example: Re-anchoring a Specific Hypothesis